 We are close to the middle of the school year so I thought I would discuss morning meetings in multi-grade self-contained classes.
 By this time of year, you might have gotten more students, with more grade levels, and are finding that your morning meeting activities don’t meet the needs of all of your students anymore.
 So you need to make changes.

 I taught mild/moderate self-contained classes for years and found that whole class circle/calendar times (calling morning meetings) did not work for my kids when I had more than three grade levels in my class.
-(Please note that I am not advocating for there to be more than three grades levels in a class!!!
+(Please note that I am not advocating for there to be more than three grade levels in a class!!!
 I am not.
 It is very difficult to teach kids on so many levels).

 However, many teachers find themselves in impossible situations, so I thought I would share some ideas that I have tried over the years.
 Some worked really well, and one idea didn’t work for me at all, but it might work for you if you have more adult staff members than I did.